orbitmines/archive/projects/_unprocessed/Unprocessed while at Birmingham.md

 Yep basically composition is the higehr order variant of equivalence, what does it mean for this to go uo in arity?

 .traverse is move self to .terminal

 ---

-Decentralization
-Education
-Metaverse
-And many standing problems in science

----